Texas Eminent Domain Attorneys

 Eminent domain cases vary by both length and breadth, but generally, an eminent domain case which doesn’t require litigation can be resolved in a couple months.
 A case which requires litigation usually lasts 8-12 months from the date a landowner is sued.

-How Sever Storey Walker Can Help You in Texas
+How Sever Storey Walker Can Help You In Texas

 At Sever Storey Walker, our team of eminent domain and condemnation lawyers are here to protect the rights of landowners in Texas.